- Global Careers

 There are two categories of MAIA students: Those who do the dual degree with one of our partner institutions and those who do the entire MAIA at SAIS Europe.
 For the former, students must pass six courses and write a thesis.
 For the latter, students must complete 14 courses and write a thesis.

-All MAIA candidates must successfully complete at least two economics courses during the fall or spring terms with a cumulative GPA of 2.67 (equivalent to a B- grade).
-Furthermore they are required to complete Microeconomics and Macroeconomics.
+All MAIA candidates must successfully complete at least two economics courses during the fall or spring terms with a cumulative GPA of 2.67 (equivalent to a B- grade), usually it is required to complete Microeconomics and Macroeconomics.
 Students who only complete the Microeconomics and Macroeconomics components will also need to enroll in a non-credit Fundamentals of Trade and Monetary Theory course to ensure a basic understanding of International Economics.

 Those who have taken an equivalent course elsewhere, may take a waiver exam to demonstrate their competence.
 Students who pass one waiver exam must substitute the waived course with the corresponding upper-level course (International Trade must be taken if Microeconomics is waiver and International Monetary theory if Macroeconomics is waived).